albertlyu/divvy-crossfilter/README.md

 =============

 ## Summary
-This is a JavaScript project that visualizes Divvy bike trips using the Crossfilter JavaScript library.
+This is a JavaScript project that visualizes Divvy bike trips using Crossfilter.js.
+Crossfilter is a JavaScript library for exploring large multivariate datasets with fast n-dimensional filtering and grouping of records.

 The task is to fork the example of airline on-time performance from flights data demonstrating Crossfilter.js (http://square.github.io/crossfilter/), then refactor the code in order to visualize Divvy bike trips data, which is provided by the 2014 Divvy Data Challenge (http://divvybikes.com/datachallenge).